titas1803/BlogPost-backend/README.md

 # BlogPost Backend

-This is the backend for the BlogPost application, built using Node.js, Express, and MongoDB.
-It provides APIs for user authentication, blog post management, comments, and subscriptions.
+This is the backend for the BlogPost application, built using the MERN stack (MongoDB, Express, React, Node.js).
+This backend handles user authentication, blog post management, comments, and subscriptions.

 ## Table of Contents